ncredinburgh/JavaForSmallTeams/tests/400_write_repeatable_tests.md

 * Write to disk
 * Modify static state

 If your test does any of these things then it is not a **unit** test.
+This is not to say that your is not valuable.